dmartincc/kattumaram.github.io/index.md

 # **🔮 Crystal Dreams**

-Dreams are tools from your unconsciousness to help you in your awakening life.
+Dreams are tools from your unconsciousness to help you find the solutions for your daily life problems.

-By Analysing your dreams, levels of stress and personality you could interpret your dream and find the solutions that you need for your daily life problems.
+You can become the hero that your life needs by an advanced anlysis of your dreams, stress and personality.
+You can achieve it with our dream report.

-You will only need to:
+You only need to:

 ✍️ **Write your dream.**